Luzkan/smells/content/smells/status-variable.md

 ## Status Variable

-Status Variables are mutable primitives that are initialized before an operation to store some information based on the operation, and are later used as a switch for some action.
+Status Variables are mutable primitives that are initialized before an operation to store some information based on the process and are later used as a switch for some action.

-The _Status Variables_ can be identified as a separate code smell, although they are really just a signal for five other code smells:
+The _Status Variables_ can be identified as a distinct code smell, although they are just a signal for five other code smells:

 - [Clever Code](./clever-code.md),
 - [Imperative Loops](./imperative-loops.md),